ppy/osu-wiki/news/2024/2024-02-16-osumania-7k-world-cup-2024-semifinals-recap.md

 ## Semifinals results

-As the final rounds draw nigh, all the teams are starting to show their true colors as we reach endgame levels of difficulty.
+As the final rounds draw nigh, all the teams are starting to show their true colours as we reach endgame levels of difficulty.
 As such, those who were able to keep up with the sharp increase in difficulty had an easier time this round.
-Because of that, some teams that initially did quite well in earlier rounds—despite giving their all—weren't able to make a dent on some of the behemoths they were up against.
+Because of that, some teams that initially did quite well in earlier rounds—despite giving their all — weren't able to make a dent on some of the behemoths they were up against.

 | Team A |  |  | Team B |
 | --: | :-: | :-: | :-- |